Askannz/optimus-manager/README.md

 You can also force cleanup by running `optimus-manager --cleanup`.

-You can also disable optimus-manager by disabling the systemd service `optimus-manager.service` (needs a reboot to be applied).
+You can also disable optimus-manager by disabling the service:

+systemd:`optimus-manager.service`

+OpenRC/runit:`optimus-manager` (needs a reboot to be applied).

 Usage
 ----------